 Just like everyone else, we freelancers have bills to pay and needs to meet.
-However, despite mounting responsibilities and rising expenses, we are willing to hang-in-there and accept the possibility of being out of work every now and then.
-If you ask me, freelance writers are dare-devils.
+However, despite mounting responsibilities and rising expenses, we are willing to hang in there and accept the possibility of being out of work every now and then.

 In stark contrast, I have seen days, weeks and on certain occasions, months with no paying job in hand.
-Fluctuations are common in our line of work – when work is slow and suddenly, there is a lot of time to brood over such unwelcome idleness.
+Fluctuations are common in our line of work – when work is slow and suddenly, there is much time to brood over such unwelcome idleness.

 An enlightened freelance writer understands and accepts uncertainties as an inevitable part of the day’s work and without wasting a moment in self-doubt, looks at this situation as an opportunity to evolve and grow.

-Catching-up on Hobbies
+Catch Up on Your Hobbies

-I like to do all the things that make me happy and miss-out-on, when work keeps me over busy – embroidering, reading, watching movies (old classics), admiring nature and trying out new recipes!
+I like to do all the things that make me happy and miss-out-on, when work keeps me over busy – embroidering, reading, watching movies (old classics), admiring nature, and trying out new recipes!

-Reading Inspirational Blogs and Inspiring Words
+Read Inspirational Blogs and Inspiring Content

-Getting back to Writing
+Get Back to Writing

-If you’re like me, you probably have a personal blog that you like to update as often as possible.
+If you’re like me, you have a personal blog you like to update as often as possible.
 This is the time to pay attention to it and any other web properties you own.

-Networking with Past Clients
+Network With Past Clients

 ‘Ask and you shall receive’ – not always but there’s no harm in trying, right?

 It makes sense to contact your past clients if you’re looking for new work.
 Drop them an email or give them a call and let them know you’ll be happy to help them out with any urgent project they may have.

 A keyword search on Google should tell you more about whom and what you are up against.
 Often, such browsing proves beneficial as it helps me to look at my own website with a critical eye.

-Writing Guest Posts
+Write Guest Posts

 There is no reason to stop writing when you are between jobs.
 In fact, it is of paramount importance to stay in touch with your craft and keep on writing.
-A great way to do this is by researching opportunities to write a ‘Guest Post’ on someone else’s blog.
+A fantastic way to do this is by researching opportunities to write a ‘Guest Post’ on someone else’s blog.